calband/calchart-redesign-old/calchart/templates/wiki/setup-sheet.md

 Every stuntsheet can save a background image to use as a reference for the dots.

 To add a background image, click on the <i class="icon-pencil"></i> icon and select an image file to upload to the server.
+To remove the background image, click on the <i class="icon-times"></i> icon.

 To resize or move the background image, click on the <i class="icon-arrows"></i> icon.
+This will display the background image on the field.
+Dragging the image will move the image around the field, and dragging the handlers on the edges will resize the image.

 ## Delete stuntsheets